 Scholarship Weekend, hosted in January 2017, brought its largest group of student-scholars in history to campus to compete for Oglethorpe’s full-tuition merit scholarships: the James Edward Oglethorpe Scholarship, the OU Theatre Scholarship, and the Civic Engagement Scholarship.
 “These students have excelled academically during their high school careers and have demonstrated both leadership and service in their […]

-The Dean’s Academic Honors List recognizes students who achieved at least a 3.50 term grade-point average, while earning 12 or more semester hours.
-For the 2016 spring semester, the academic performance of 314 students merited recognition on the dean’s list.
-“Congratulations on your excellent performance this past semester!” wrote Provost & Vice President for Academic […]
+Congratulations to the 311 Oglethorpe students whose academic performance during the 2016 fall semester merited recognition on the Dean’s Academic Honors List!
+This list recognizes students who achieved at least a 3.50 term grade-point average, while earning 12 or more semester hours.
+“We are very proud of you!” wrote Provost & Vice President for Academic […]

 At the close of the fall semester, students in chemistry, computer science, physics, and psychology presented course-based research at an open poster session in the Turner Lynch Campus Center.
 “PRISM Lite” is a mid-year version of PRISM (Posters of Research in Science and Mathematics), an event celebrating independent undergraduate research at the end of the academic […]

 Senior Kelly Jacobson ’17 is one of only 21 students nationwide to win a Sigma Zeta Student Research Award from the Sigma Zeta National Science and Mathematics Society.
 Established in 2011, the awards help to fund undergraduate student research projects.
 Kelly, a Chemistry and History double major, received the award to support her research in “Acquisition and Analysis […]